Wednesday, July 15, 2026

 That is why traders should avoid depositing with PrimeInvests unless strong new evidence proves otherwise.

-If you are asking “is PrimeInvests scam”, the safest answer is:
+If you are asking “is PrimeInvests scam”, the safest practical answer is: do not deposit funds unless the broker can provide strong, independently verifiable proof of regulation and ownership.

-If you got scammed by PrimeInvests, please report about this to us – Report a Scam Forex Broker or write to us at [email protected].
+If you got scammed by PrimeInvests, please report this to us – Report a Scam Forex Broker or write to us at [email protected].